dalloriam/dotfiles/images/cmaker/README.md

 # CMaker
-CMaker is a small docker base image to build C and C++ applications without installing the build tools on your computer.
+CMaker is a small docker base image to build C and C++ applications without installing the build images on your computer.

 ## Usage